Lage Raho Munna Bhai actor Hemu Adhikari dies at 81

-Veteran film and theatre actor Hemu Adhikari died due to a lung ailment at his residence in Dadar here yesterday, family sources said.
-He was 81.
-Adhikari, known for his cameo in Rajkumar Hirani’s Lage Raho Munna Bhai (2006), was suffering from a lung infection for the last one-and-a-half years.
-He acted in Sai Paranjpe’s Katha and Marathi films like Dhyaas Parya and Harishchandrachi Factory.
+Veteran film and theatre actor Hemu Adhikari, known for his cameo in Rajkumar Hirani’s Lage Raho Munna Bhai (2006), died due to a lung ailment at his residence in Dadar here yesterday, family sources said.
+Adhikari (81) was suffering from a lung infection for the last one-and-a-half years.
+The renowned actor has acted in Sai Paranjpe’s Katha and Marathi films like Dhyaas Parya and Harishchandrachi Factory too.
 His last rites were performed last night, the sources said.

 The actor is survived by wife, two daughters and a son.